syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-install.md

 # Installing Syncfusion Blazor Mac installer

-The Syncfusion Blazor Mac installer allows you to create the Blazor application in Visual Studio for Mac with the Syncfusion Blazor components.
+The Essential Studio Blazor Mac installer allows you to create the Blazor application in Visual Studio for Mac with the Syncfusion Blazor components.

 ## How to resolve the warning message in Catalina OS?

-   While running Syncfusion Blazor Mac Installer on Catalina MacOS or later, the below alert will be displayed.
+   While running Essential Studio Blazor Mac Installer on Catalina MacOS or later, the below alert will be displayed.

    ![Alert Image](images/Mac_Catalina_MacOS_Alert.png)